erithobra/databases/sql-intro-lesson/README.md

 ## Intro: We Know About Databases, But What Is SQL?
 (10 min)

 Let's review: At its simplest, a **relational database** is a mechanism for storing and retrieving data in a tabular form.
-Spreadsheets are a good analogy!
 But, how do we interact with our database (inserting, updating, retrieving, and deleting data)?
 That's where SQL comes in!

 #### What Is SQL?